 Water softener service is normally recommended on an annual basis as well as for most other water filtration equipment which will reduce the chances of a needed water softener repair.
 To ensure proper operation and to maximize the useful life of your equipment, proper water softener service will provide consistent softened or conditioned water to your home.
 It is possible to have interim operational problems (identified later in this report) which can be diagnosed and remedied by the homeowner.
-There are various brands of water softeners, some more efficient than others in terms of water usage and salt requirements.
-Some models are capable of softening or conditioning larger volumes of water, therefore estimating water usage prior to selecting a system is important.
 For higher levels of iron and/or manganese, an up-flow water softener (versus down-flow) is highly recommended to avoid damaging mineral build-up at the bottom of the tank.
 For complicated problems, contacting your water treatment service technician for water softener service is your best option.
 See some symptoms of potential problems with your water softener below.

 IF WATER SOFTENER IS NOT WORKING